tact-lang/docs-obsolete/tact-design.md

 let nine = Int10to20.new(9); // ERR: Value out of range
 ```

-Due to compile-time functions, you can construct types inside of functions like above.
-This is powerful thing that allow to express everything you can express in other programming languages and even more!
+Due to compile-time functions, you can construct types inside of functions like the above.
+This is a powerful thing that allows express everything you can express in other programming languages and even more!

 ### Compile-time reflection